PTRRupprecht/Instrument-Control/README.md

 ## Scanimage B: Control software of a two-photon resonant scanning microscope

 ScanImageB is a software developed by myself for the control of a two-photon resonant scanning microscope.
-The adapters for stage controller and pockels cell as well as the look and feel of the GUI are taken from Scanimage 4.2, a freely accessible software developed in the group of Karel Svoboda in Janelia and continued semi-commercially by http://vidriotechnologies.com/.
+The adapters for stage controller and pockels cell as well as the look and feel of the GUI are taken from Scanimage 4.2, a freely accessible software developed in the group of Karel Svoboda in Janelia and continued [semi-commercially](http://vidriotechnologies.com/).

 <img src ="https://github.com/PTRRupprecht/Instrument-Control/blob/master/gui.png" />